julflore000/Equity-Research-EF/README.md

 ### How to use:

-`getCoalEFs`: Input list of coal plant names-will check that the plant is conventional steam coal may need to change later will then return panda data frame with each row being the plant name and then the EF in its respective row.
+`getCoalEFs`: Input list of coal plant codes- see EIA dataset 6_2_EnviroEquip_Y2019.xlsx from EIA 860 for details, will then return panda data frame with each row being the plant name and then the EF in its respective row.

 Example:

-    testPlantList = ["Bridgeport Station","Merrimack","Brandon Shores"]
+    testPlantList = ["1573","1588","2517"] #unique plants in MD, MA, and NY respectively

     #returns in panda dataframe set up
     coalEFs = getCoalEFs(testPlantList)